cinc2023/cinc2023.github.io/pages/home.md

 {: .text-justify}

 ## Computing in Cardiology
 [Computing in Cardiology (CinC)](https://cinc.org/){: target="_blank"} is an international scientific conference for computing in clinical cardiology and cardiovascular physiology.
 CinC 2023 is the 50th CinC conference, which has been held annually since 1974.
-Due to the ongoing COVID-19 pandemic, CinC 2023 will again be a **hybrid** conference with options for both in-person and remote attendance.
 {: .text-justify}

 ## Atlanta, GA, USA